 Green mung beans in their different forms contain similar vitamins and minerals, but ratios vary depending on how they are prepared.

 Raw and cooked sprouts are shown to be higher in vitamin C and vitamin K and lower in protein and calories.
-Whereas cooked whole unsprouted mung beans are significantly higher in folate, dietary fiber, protein as well as calories.
+By comparison, cooked whole unsprouted mung beans are significantly higher in folate, dietary fiber, protein as well as calories.

-According to Nutrition Data, 100 grams of sprouted mung beans, cooked sprouted mung beans and unsprouted cooked mung beans are composed of the following nutrients, with percent daily values based on a 2000 calorie diet.
+According to Nutrition Data, 100 grams of sprouted mung beans, cooked sprouted mung beans and unsprouted cooked mung beans are composed of the following nutrients, with daily value percentages based on a 2000 calorie diet.

 Sprouted Cooked (Source)